twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/keypairs.md

 # Key pairs

 Key pairs are the credentials for connecting to VCS Linux instances.
-Before creating an instance, a key pair must be obtained or created before the instance functions can be used.
+Before creating an instance, a key pair must be obtained or created before accessing the instance after creation.

 <br/>